 - Develop new promotional material

 - Deal with special licenses and regulations

-- You will need to set up specialized conferencing and communications tools taken from Session 2 in this course.
+You will need to set up specialized conferencing and communications tools taken from Getting Your Team in Place in this course.

 - Failure to obtain export counseling and to develop a master international marketing plan before starting an export business.